TomsProject/tpassets/README.md

 Huawei Cloud's CDN supports TLS 1.3 & Brotli Compression and HTTP3(QUIC).

 ## For visitors in Russia & CIS
 * For Russia invades Ukraine: We don't believe all Russian people really support Putin, the invasion is caused by the Kremlin, not the people.
-So sanctions on Russian people made no effort, it's Putin and his stupid supporters who should pay for starting a war, that's the reason why I still letting my service available in Russia.
+So sanctions on Russian people made no effort, it's Putin and his stupid supporters who should pay for starting a war, that's the reason why I am still letting my service available in Russia.

 For some reason, AWS & Cloudflare didn't have many POPs in Russia & CIS area, which made fetching assets very slow, so we need a local content delivery network provider to provide faster internet service for users in Russia & CIS.